andrewhenin/to-do-list/README.md

 ## User stories:

 ### MVP:
-1. I should be able to add a task to my to-do list.
+- [x] 1.
+I should be able to add a task to my to-do list.
-2. I should be able to remove a task from my to-do list.
+- [x] 2.
+I should be able to remove a task from my to-do list.
 3. I should be able to mark a task as completed.
 4. I should be able to see all the completed tasks.
 5. I should be able to see all the uncompleted tasks.